survivejs/react-book/manuscript/12_authoring_libraries.md

 ## npm Workflow

 Working with npm is surprisingly simple.
 To get started, you need to use [npm adduser](https://docs.npmjs.com/cli/adduser) (aliased to `npm login`).
 It allows you to set up an account.
-After this process has completed, it will create `~/.npmrc` and use that data for authentication.
+After this process has completed, it will create *~/.npmrc* and use that data for authentication.
 There's also [npm logout](https://docs.npmjs.com/cli/logout) that will clear the credentials.

+T> `npm init` respects the values set at *~/.npmrc*.
+Hence it may be worth your while to set reasonable defaults there to save some time.

 ### Publishing a Package